lionheart/django-pyodbc/README.md

 Features
 --------

-* Supports Django 1.4+.
+* Support for Django 1.4 and up.
 * Native Unicode support.
 Every string that goes in is stored as Unicode, and every string that goes out of the database is returned as Unicode.
 No conversion to/from intermediate encodings takes place, so things like max_length in CharField works just like expected.
-* Both Windows Authentication (Integrated Security) and SQL Server Authentication supported.
+* Support for both Windows Authentication (Integrated Security) and SQL Server Authentication.
-* Supports LIMIT+OFFSET and offset w/o LIMIT emulation under SQL Server 2005.
+* Support for LIMIT+OFFSET and offset w/o LIMIT emulation under SQL Server 2005.
-* Supports LIMIT+OFFSET under SQL Server 2000.
+* Support for LIMIT+OFFSET under SQL Server 2000.
 * Transparently supports Django's TextField both under SQL Server 2000 and 2005.
 * Passes most of the tests of the Django test suite.
 * Compatible with SQL Server and SQL Server Native Client from Microsoft (Windows) and FreeTDS ODBC drivers (Linux).